 Siding is a popular choice for home exteriors, but it can also be difficult when it comes to mouse control.
 There are two particularly troublesome areas, corner posts and J channels.
 Corner posts are where two ends of the siding meet at a corner.
 These are often hollow and if not correctly sealed can be a perfect opening for mice.
 J channels are used to trim around windows.
 They hide the ends of the vinyl, but may leave gaps.
 Fix these problems by stuffing the gaps with steel wool and then sealing with expandable spray foam or silicone caulk.

 If you are having trouble with mice, contact the professionals at Six Brothers Pest Control.
 We pride ourselves on excellent customer service, top of the line products, and a 100% satisfaction guarantee.
-For the best pest control in Kansas City, contact Six Brothers Pest Control today.
-We also have offices in Dallas, Salt Lake City, and Las Vegas to meet your needs.
+For the best Pest Control in Las Vegas, contact Six Brothers Pest Control today.
+We have offices in Orem, Salt Lake City, Saint George, Las Vegas, and Boise.